elerch/blog/content/posts/2025-06-26/how-i-work.md

 How does this work?
 Part 2: Working with shells
 -----------------------------------------------

 mr manages my shell configuration.
-I prefer [zsh](https://en.wikipedia.org/wiki/Z_shell), though I don't actually use many of its special features, but I love the history sharing.
+I prefer [zsh](https://en.wikipedia.org/wiki/Z_shell), though I don't actually use many of its special features.
+I do love the history sharing and a few other niceties.
 However, zsh isn't usually the default when I'm encountering a new machine, and I want to get from 0->productive as quickly as possible, so it's important to me that bash work just fine.
 Today, bash and zsh look and feel nearly identical to me.

 The way this works is through the use of a common file that works for both bash and zsh.
 Both `.bashrc` and `.zshrc` source this common `.commonrc` file,